sdkrocks/SWX1-klipper-waggster/README.md

 To make it work for 1, there are changes that need to be made.
 - Set the MCU ID
 - Install KAMP and & follow their guide
+- Change the virtual sd card path in printer.cfg

 ## Printer Mods / Changes